Codestian/Codestian/README.md

 - 👋 Hi, I’m @Codestian
 - 👀 I’m interested in anything IT related, such as webdev, IOT, machine learning
 - 🌱 I’m currently learning software engineering in SIT
-- 💞️ I’m looking to collaborate on Home Assistant related projects
 - 🚀 I like Minecraft and Star Wars

 ## My Projects